sbci-brain/SBCI_Pipeline/README.md

 pip install dipy==0.16.0
 pip install trimeshpy==0.0.2
 ```
 **Note**: there might be errors when installing tractconverter.
-A rerun of the installation seems can solve the issue (line 52).
+A rerun of the installation seems can solve the issue (e.g., ```pip install https://github.com/MarcCote/tractconverter/archive/master.zip```).

 Append the following line to `.bashrc_sbci` (or the script file that's executed when a user logs in), so that the correct Python environment is running each time the pipeline is used.